-In the past decade, new technologies for editing DNA within living cells have exploded onto the biomedical research scene.
+New technologies for editing DNA within living cells have exploded onto the biomedical research scene in the past decade.

 These technologies are based on a molecular editing system called CRISPR, which is naturally found in bacteria.
 Bacteria use CRISPR to fight off invading viruses, but people can now use it too, in many different ways.

-Not only have gene editing systems opened up many new ways to explore how life works, they also have the potential to help improve human health, produce better crops, and fight environmentally damaging pests.
+Gene editing systems have opened up many new ways to explore how life works, and also have the potential to help improve human health, produce better crops, and fight environmentally damaging pests.

 CRISPR and gene editing